-A few questions have come in about the size of the UK grown fruit.
+A few questions have come in about the size of the UK grown feijoa fruit.
 As many people have found you can occasionally come across small imported fruits to buy in stores such as Harrods, Sainsburys and Tesco that have been picked before they’re ripe to send to the UK.
 These can taste OK, but are never as nice as fruit that have dropped from a tree when ripe.

 Although not as big as the mammoth ones grown in NZ of 100 to 200 grams most of the UK grown feijoa fruit are around the 50 grams region.
 Each year the fruit has been getting bigger.